ryoikarashi/ableton-packs-downloader/README.md

 ```

 2. Save your cookies.txt by using [`cookies.txt`](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) chrome extension into the folder you've cloned.
+* If you are not logged in, first login and then export `cookies.txt`

 3. Edit the script and change the distination path